Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README_NEW.md

 ## PlatformInfo
 I'm using an *iMac19,1* SMBIOS

-## Post-install
-On restart I was getting the BIOS error "The system has posted in safe mode".
-This is fxed with:
-- set DisableRtcChecksum in Kernal->Quirks to true

 ## USB 15 port limit
 - although the cleaner method is probably to generate a USBMap.kext, I'm still using USBInjectAll.kext, XHCI-unsupported.kext and SSDT-UIAC.aml generated previously
 - this graphic might still be useful:
 ![Asus H370-I GAMING USB ports](https://raw.githubusercontent.com/Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/master/asus-h370-i-gaming-usb-ports-2.png "Asus H370-I GAMING USB ports")
 - example [SSDT-UIAC.dsl](https://github.com/Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/blob/master/SSDT-UIAC.dsl) with unused/excluded ports commented out

-## OpenCore GUI
-- this isn't not working at the moment and I'm not sure why

 ## Audio
 - my layout id is 7, so I have this in DeviceProperies: